kevin-rn/JavaInstrumentation/README.md

 **NOTE:** This tool instruments only one Java file at a time.

 # Build and run the tool
+To build the project, one can follow the setup instructions that makes use of the Dev Container for Visual Studio Code (see `JavaInstrumentation/docs/aistr_devcontainer_setup_instructions.pdf`) or follow the next steps.

-To build the project, make sure you have navigated to the root of this project and run the following Maven command:
+First make sure you have navigated to the root of this project and run the following Maven command:

 `mvn clean package`